marianavif/notes-archive/java-notes.md

 >		package <package-name>

-> To use a specific class from a package, you must import it:
+> To use a specific class from a package, one must import it:

 >		import <package-name>.<class-name>